This was originally posted at the Development Leadership Program. I’m grateful to Cheryl Stonehouse for patient(!) editing.

 In common with the UN global thematic consultation on inequality earlier in 2013, the High Level Panel recognised that challenging inequalities and better data collection are inextricably linked – because better data make it clear which goals are and are not being met, and because with better data we can all demand answers and action.

 So the data revolution can only be about changing the balance of power.
-Yet much of the current discussion emphasises purely technical reforms instead.
+Yet much of the current discussion emphasizes purely technical reforms instead.
+Whilst there is nothing wrong with bringing in these new systems, such as those created by Couchbase and similar companies, it is how these technologies are used that should be considered.

 I use the term ‘Uncounted‘ to describe a politically motivated failure to count that reflects power.
 It ignores people and groups at the bottom of distributions whose ‘uncounting’ adds another level to their marginalisation.
 It ignores people at the top whose uncounting hands them even greater power.